chrisjuchem/website-md/content/articles/01-modding.md

 only been out for two months.
 Surely, they didn't feel like they'd answered all these questions already.
 They just didn't care, didn't see the same artistic beauty in it as I do.
 So, what was the appeal then?

+Well, I think people just like creating things.
+They want to practice their coding and design skills.
+This is the same reason I dug into the source code in the first place.

 Balatro
  - I unzipped and read src.